IMS Support for Adobe Experience Manager as a Cloud Service ims-support-for-aem-as-a-cloud-service

 The customer onboarding to Adobe Admin Console is a prerequisite to using Adobe IMS for AEM authentication.

-AEM customers should already have an Organization provisioned, and as part of the IMS provisioning, the customer instances are made available in Admin Console for managing user entitlements and access.
+AEM customers should already have an Organization that is provisioned, and as part of the IMS provisioning, the customer instances are made available in Admin Console for managing user entitlements and access.

 After a customer exists as an IMS Organization, they have to configure their system as summarized in the following: